 The hotel’s public areas and ground-floor room 002 are wheelchair accessible.

 Children are welcome.
-There’s a sizeable Family Room, and Superior Rooms and higher categories have a sofa beds.
+There’s a sizeable Family Room, and some rooms have sofa beds.
 Restaurant staff can rustle up high chairs and heat milk; however, the hotel has little baby kit or in-house entertainment.

 Juniors and teens.

 The dedicated Family Room comfortably sleeps four, and Suites have a comfy day-bed on which children can snooze.

 No in-house entertainment, but Prague’s puppet shows, river cruises and bedtime-story architecture will keep little ones entranced.